Hibernathan1212/drive-tutorial/README.md

 - Allow all file types
 - connected posthog
 - reverse proxy for posthog to bypass ad blocking (netlify specific in netlify.toml file)
+- File sorting by id (when it was created)